 UT(K + M + Q)U is the energy norm.
 There are many choices of the test-function spaces.
-The software uses continuous functions that are linear on each triangle of the mesh.
+The software uses continuous functions that are linear on each element of a 2-D mesh, and are linear or quadratic on elements of a 3-D mesh.
 Piecewise linearity guarantees that the integrals defining the stiffness matrix K exist.
-Projection onto is nothing more than linear interpolation, and the evaluation of the solution inside a triangle is done just in terms of the nodal values.
+Projection onto is nothing more than linear interpolation, and the evaluation of the solution inside an element is done just in terms of the nodal values.
 If the mesh is uniformly refined, approximates the set of smooth functions on Ω.

-A suitable basis for is the set of "tent" or "hat" functions ϕi.
-These are linear on each triangle and take the value 0 at all nodes xj except for xi.
-Requesting ϕi(xi) = 1 yields the very pleasant property
+A suitable basis for in 2-D is the set of "tent" or "hat" functions ϕi.
+These are linear on each element and take the value 0 at all nodes xj except for xi.
+For the definition of basis functions for 3-D geometry, see Finite Element Basis for 3-D. Requesting ϕi(xi) = 1 yields the very pleasant property

 Consider a triangle given by the nodes P1, P2, and P3 as in the following figure.